-Opening event: June 9th
+Saturday, June 9th

-Ziemia is a public-art project which I am creating in collaboration with residents of Greenpoint, Brooklyn, NY.
+Ziemia: Our Stories Are Written in Soil is a public-art project created in collaboration with residents of Greenpoint, Brooklyn, NY.
 In the form of a ceramic sphere atop a native meadow in McGolrick Park, the piece aims to bridge divides between the neighborhood’s disparate subcultures by serving as a collective portrait of the community through embodying residents' personal homelands and migration stories.

 Greenpoint is currently experiencing a demographic transformation as gentrification pushes out many longtime residents.
 With the rising displacement and relocation of peoples across the world, Ziemia is responding to the need for collective reflection in communities on migration as not merely a global phenomenon, but as a local, micro experience that unites us all.

-Ziemia will contribute to the network of projects currently exploring Greenpoint through a social and ecological lens, and serve as an umbrella for cross-disciplinary collaborations.
-The team of chemistry research students at Lehman College will test for traces of pollution in the Greenpoint soil, known for being highly contaminated with industrial toxic waste.
+Ziemia contributes to the network of projects currently exploring Greenpoint through a social and ecological lens, and serves as an umbrella for cross-disciplinary collaborations.
+The team of chemistry research students at Lehman College have been important partners in the project and have tested the Greenpoint soil for traces of pollution, as it is known for being highly contaminated with industrial toxic waste.

 As a conceptual artist, I develop collaborative, research-based projects that traverse varied mediums and disciplines, engaging the audience through sensory experience.
 The medium—whether photography, installation, video, performance or sculpture—is matched to each project’s conceptual foundation.
 My works utilize corporeal sensation as a vehicle for communicating ideas about primal experience, memory, and sociocultural issues.
 By reframing common everyday materials through experimental procedures, the works generate subjective, visceral, and often confrontational experiences.
 With Ziemia I am interested in surrendering more of the creative process to a wider group of participants who can interact with the work in deeply personal ways.